 3. DISCLOSURE

 At the time of submission, the submitting author must include a disclosure statement in the body of the manuscript.
 The statement should include whether the authors have published or submitted the manuscript elsewhere.
 The statement will also describe all of the authors’ relationships with companies that may have a financial interest in the information contained in the manuscript.
-This information should be provided under the heading titled 'Disclosure', which should appear after the ‘Acknowledgement’ section and before the 'References' section.
+This information should be provided under the heading titled 'Disclosure', which should appear after the ‘Acknowledgment’ section and before the 'References' section.
 The absence of any interest to disclose must also be stated.
 In addition, any financial interests must be detailed in the Financial Disclosure form, which will be provided to the corresponding author upon acceptance for distribution to each author.

 4. ETHICAL CONSIDERATIONS

 Authors must state that the protocol for the research project has been approved by a suitably constituted Ethics Committee of the institution within which the work was undertaken and that it conforms to the provisions of the Declaration of Helsinki (as revised in Edinburgh 2000), available at: http://www.wma.net/e/policy/b3.htm.
-The Annals retains the right to reject any manuscript on the basis of unethical conduct of either human or animal studies.
+The Annals retains the right to reject any manuscript based on unethical conduct of either human or animal studies.
 All investigations on human subjects must include a statement that the subjects gave informed consent.
 Patient anonymity should be preserved.
-Photographs need to be cropped sufficiently to prevent human subjects being recognized (or an eye bar should be used).
+Photographs need to be cropped sufficiently to prevent human subjects from being recognized (or an eye bar should be used).

 In general, submission of a case report should be accompanied by the written consent of the subject (or parent/guardian) before publication; this is particularly important where photographs are to be used or in cases where the unique nature of the incident reported makes it possible for the patient to be identified.
 While the Editorial Board recognizes that it might not always be possible or appropriate to seek such consent, the onus will be on the authors to demonstrate that this exception applies in their case.
 Any experiments involving animals must be demonstrated to be ethically acceptable and where relevant conform to national guidelines for animal usage in research.